BilalMohammad5/erply_playwright/README.md

 To run tests, run the following command

 Test Execution
-In the root folder either using command prompt or any IDE preferably (VS CODE) run below command to execute tests on different browsers.
+In the root folder, either using a command prompt or any IDE preferably (VS CODE) run the below command to execute tests on different browsers.

-By default the test will run in parallel and headless mode.
+By default, the test will run in parallel and headless mode.

 npm i  - to install all the latest npm dependencies

 npm run tsc - code compile

-npm run test - To executed tests on both browsers in parallel mode
+npm run test - To execute tests on both browsers in parallel mode

 npm run chrome - To execute tests in chrome alone

-npm run report - to generate html test report after test completion
+npm run report - to generate HTML test report after test completion

 npm run allure - to generate tests with allure reports

 Allure serve -  to build generated allure reports

-More combnation of executions can be done by adding custom scripts to package.json
+More combinations of executions can be done by adding custom scripts to package.json

 ## Reports Generation
-Playwright offers variery of reports .
+The playwright offers a variety of reports.
-In this framework bothhtml and allure reorts can be generated using the commands in the Running tests section.
+In this framework, both HTML and allure reports can be generated using the commands in the Running tests section.

-## CI CD
+## CI-CD

-Project is CICD integrated using github actions which triggers tests as  defined in the .github/workflows.
+The project is CICD integrated using GitHub actions which trigger tests as defined in the .github/workflows.

 ## Authors